We're here in Lubbock, Texas. We carbo-loaded last night at the Olive

 I did receive a very nice call from the head USAT official.
 He

-confirmed the tactics of holding off another rider were correct and that, as
+confirmed the tactics of holding off another rider were correct and that

 the lead rider, I'm not responsible for those behind and that I should do